veekaybee/veekaybee.github.io/_posts/2017-02-22-being-a-woman-in-programming-in-the-soviet-union.md

 ![image](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/codenotes.jpg)

-**Notes on programming - Heading is ""Directives (Commands) for job control implementation"", covering the ABRT command**
+**Notes on programming - Heading is "Directives (Commands) for job control implementation", covering the ABRT command**

 In the programming classes, we studied programming the “dry” way: using paper, pencil and eraser.
 In fact, this method was so important that students who forgot their pencils were sent to the main office to ask for one.
 It was extremely embarrassing, and we learned quickly not to forget them.